eliasrm87/avrfreertos/Readme.md

 # Making your own project

-Just edit **main.c**, add any extra file you may need and edit the Makefile to include your extra files.
+Edit **main.c**, add any extra file you may need and edit the Makefile to include your extra files.